beamline/docs/docs/pybeamline.md

 ## Installing the library

-To use pyBeamline on any OS, install it using `pip` (currently only available on the test repository):
+To use pyBeamline on any OS, install it using `pip`:
 ```
 pip install pybeamline
 ```